 Sandringham House was built by the Prince and Princess of Wales in 1870 who were later the Queen and King of the country.
-It has been passed down 4 generations of British monarchs and is now home to Queen Elizabeth II and Prince Phillip.
+It has been passed down 4 generations of British monarchs and is now home to King Charles III and Queen Camilla.

 The main ground floors are open to visitors, who are able to explore these spectacular rooms full of family portraits, artwork, interesting objects and a collection of oriental arms and armour.
 Guides are located in each room to provide information and answer any questions about the house and its contents.